 Text messages are a powerful player in the digital marketing landscape.
 As cell phones became mainstream, so did SMS (short messaging service) marketing; serving as a convenient communication tool between businesses and their contacts.

-Not only are text messages quick and easy, but data also reports shockingly high open and engagement rates.
-Almost 100 percent of people open a text message, with the vast majority of messages being opened within two to three minutes of receiving them.
+Not only are text messages quick and easy, but data also report shockingly high open and engagement rates.
+Almost 100% of people open a text message, with the vast majority of messages being opened within two to three minutes of receiving them.
 These statistics prove that SMS marketing is a necessary addition to the marketing scope, and it’s important that businesses grasp the basics of writing a text before hitting send.

 1. Remember your target audience

 To take it a step further, the restaurant chain offers annual buy-one-get-one offers for teachers and nurses.
-This is a smart move as millennials make up almost 40 percent of the workforce today.
-With their affinity for helping people and finding purpose, these are two of the most millennial-driven careers.
+This is a smart move as millennials make up almost 40% of the workforce today.
+With their affinity for helping people and finding purpose, these are two of the most Millennial-driven careers.

 2. Make it personal